unclebob/fitnesse/README.md

 $ ./gradlew acceptanceTest
 ```

-Direct any questions to the [Slack Community.](https://fitnesse-community-inviter.herokuapp.com/).
+Direct any questions to the [Gitter Community.](https://gitter.im/fitnesse-org/fitnesse).

 ### Working with Eclipse and IntelliJ